camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

 https://github.com/camunda-community-hub/infrastructure

 Add your project terraform/github/repositories.tf via a Pull Request.
-For example add ad the end
+For example, add at the end

 ````
 "zeebe-cherry-framework",